 At this point, the technical details of Digital Rights Management (DRM) use within the ATSC 3.0 standard is still in development.
 While the standard broadly allows for DRM copyright protection on broadcasts, current ATSC 3.0 broadcasts are delivered unencrypted.
 Exactly how DRM will be incorporated into the ATSC 3.0 rollout in both practical and technological terms is still to be determined.
 We are watching this closely and will update customers on any developments on this front.

 Yes, it will.
-Now that the technical details of Digital Rights Management (DRM) use within the ATSC 3.0 standard has been finalized, and broadcast groups are signaling their intent to add DRM protection to broadcasts beginning as early as the summer of 2022, we are working to complete the development and certification of DRM software for the device.
+Now that the technical details of Digital Rights Management (DRM) use within the ATSC 3.0 standard has been finalized, and broadcast groups are signaling their intent to add DRM protection to broadcasts, we are working to complete the development and certification of DRM software for the device.
 This added feature will now be included in the Tablo ATSC 3.0 QUAD HDMI when it ships.